Welcome to the first-ever official Zucchini Week on Well Plated! We’re kicking it off with cheesy, low carb Zucchini Enchiladas.

 How to Store and Reheat Zucchini Enchiladas

-- Baked Zucchini Enchiladas can be stored in the refrigerator for up to 3 days.
+- To Store.
+Baked Zucchini Enchiladas can be stored in the refrigerator for up to 3 days.

-- You can also assemble the Zucchini Enchilada casserole up to 1 day in advance, then store it unbaked in the refrigerator.
+- To Make Ahead.
+You can also assemble the Zucchini Enchilada casserole up to 1 day in advance, then store it unbaked in the refrigerator.
 Let stand at room temperature prior to baking.

-- Reheat baked Zucchini Enchiladas uncovered in a 350 degree F oven until warmed through, about 10 to 20 minutes depending upon the amount you are reheating.
+- To Reheat.
+Reheat baked Zucchini Enchiladas uncovered in a 350 degree F oven until warmed through, about 10 to 20 minutes depending upon the amount you are reheating.

-- To freeze Zucchini Enchiladas: If you like, you can make extra filling and freeze it for faster enchilada assembly at a later date.
+- To Freeze.
+If you like, you can make extra filling and freeze it for faster enchilada assembly at a later date.
 I do not recommend freezing this recipe once the enchiladas are assembled, as the zucchini becomes watery and mushy when frozen.

 HAPPY ZUCCHINI WEEK!
 What’s your favorite zucchini recipe?
 I’d love to hear about it in the comments section below!